How Long After Being Molested Can You Report?

 The states of Connecticut, Delaware, Illinois, Iowa, Maryland, Missouri, Montana, South Carolina, and Wyoming all allow unlimited time to file criminal charges for any crime of molestation, regardless of whether it’s charged as a felony or a misdemeanor.

 Currently, only Massachusetts, Nevada, New Hampshire, North Dakota, Ohio, Oklahoma, and Oregon still have a statute of limitations in criminal sexual assault cases involving minors.
+Survivors of sexual abuse in Massachusetts and other states should be aware of these legal deadlines when considering pursuing justice.

 What are the Discovery Rules in Child Molestation Cases?